chawyehsu/moonup/README.md

 Or you may download the latest release from [GitHub releases][releases], manuallly extract the archive and put the executables in a directory that is in your `PATH`.

-After instllation, run `moonup help` to see the available commands.
+After installation, run `moonup help` to see the available commands.

 ```sh
 $ moonup help